scala/scala-lang/_posts/2021-09-27-gsoc-conclusion.md

 ideas](https://github.com/scalacenter/GoogleSummerOfCode2021) and 20 candidate
 mentors motivated to support students with such ideas.
-We received 10 applications and after reviewing proposals and assigning students to mentors, we retained 4 projects to enter the programme.
+We received 10 applications and after reviewing proposals and assigning students to mentors, we retained 4 projects to enter the program.

-For the 2022 Scala GSoC edition we are aiming to attract at least **10 new students** and we invite you to help us by
+For the 2022 Scala GSoC edition, we are aiming to attract at least **10 new students** and we invite you to help us by

  - offering to be a mentor